chambj/heic-convert/README.md

 # HEIC to PNG/JPG Converter

 This project is a Python application that scans a specified folder for HEIC image files and converts them to PNG or JPG formats while preserving quality and minimizing file size.
+Its only been tested on Windows.

 ## Features